-Staff should follow the reporting procedures outlined in this policy.
+Staff should follow the reporting procedures outlined in this policy particularly those concerning referrals of cases of suspected abuse and neglect.
 However, they may also share information directly with children's social care, police or the NSPCC if:

-- the situation is an emergency and the designated senior person, their deputy, the head teacher and the chair of governors are all unavailable - they are convinced that a direct report is the only way to ensure the pupil's safety - for any other reason they make a judgement that direct referral is in the best interests of the child.
+- the situation is an emergency and the designated senior person, their deputy, the head teacher and the chair of governors are all unavailable - they are convinced that a direct report is the only way to ensure the pupil's safety - for any other reason they make a judgement that direct referral is in the best interests of the child. - they believe there is a conflict of interest in reporting to the Headteacher.